Fox Chapel Area Students Asked To Bring Their Own Water After Elevated Levels Of Legionella Found In District's Schools

-FOX CHAPEL (KDKA) — Students in the Fox Chapel Area School District will head back to class today.
+FOX CHAPEL, Pa.
+(KDKA) — Students in the Fox Chapel Area School District headed back to class Monday.
 But for those attending in person, some extra supplies will need to be packed — and it may not be what you’re thinking.

 In a letter sent to parents, the district says water samples showed elevated levels at its three elementary schools and high school.